presiyan-peev/serviz-saas/README.md

 ### 3. Frontend Application (Vue.js)

-The main frontend application is built with Vue.js.
-To run the development server:
+The Vue.js frontend application is currently under active development and is not yet ready for production use.
+For API testing purposes, we recommend utilizing Postman.
+Comprehensive API documentation can be found in the `swagger-complete-erp-api.yml` file.

 ```bash
 # Navigate to the Vue.js project directory